 COLLATERALIZATION

-All certificates of deposits must be collateralized by U.S. Treasury Obligations.
-Collateral must be held by a third party and valued on a monthly basis.
-The percentage of collateralization on Repurchase Agreements will adhere to the amount required under CGC § 53601(j).
+The percentage of collateralization on securities underlying repurchase agreements will adhere to the amount required under GOV § 53601(j) and be valued at 102 percent or greater of the funds borrowed against those securities.

 SAFEKEEPING AND CUSTODY

+Third-Party Safekeeping:

+All securities held by a third-party shall be evidenced by safekeeping receipts.

+Internal Controls:

+Internal controls are designed to ensure that the District is protected from theft, loss, or misuse.
+The is a control to protect against collusion by separation of duties, the safekeeping of securities and written confirmation of transfers between bank and investment accounts.
+Refer to District’s Policy 4.6.2 Cash Management Policy for additional details.

+Delivery vs. Payment:

-All security transactions entered into by the San Mateo County Harbor District shall be conducted on delivery-versus-payment (DVP) basis.
-All securities purchased or acquired shall be delivered to the San Mateo County Harbor District by book entry, physical delivery or by third party custodial agreement (Cal.
-Gov. Code, § 53601)
+All security transactions entered into by the San Mateo County Harbor District shall be conducted on delivery-versus-payment on investment transactions.
+All investment transactions shall be conducted using standard delivery versus payment procedures.
+In delivery versus payment, the District pays for the securities when they are delivered to the District or the District’s custodian and ensures that the securities are deposited in an eligible financial institution prior to the release of payment.

-DIVERSIFICATION
+GENERAL STRATEGY & DIVERSIFICATION

 It is the policy of the San Mateo County Harbor District to diversify its investment portfolio.
-The San Mateo County Harbor District will diversify its investments by security type and, within each type, by institution.
-Assets shall be diversified to eliminate the risk of loss resulting from over concentration of assets in a specific maturity a specific issuer or a specific date of securities.
+The San Mateo County Harbor District will diversify its investments to eliminate the risk of loss resulting from over concentration of assets in a specific maturity a specific issuer or a specific date of securities.
 Diversification strategies shall be determined and revised periodically.
-In establishing specific diversification strategies, the following guidelines shall apply:

-Portfolio maturities shall be matched against projected liabilities to avoid an over concentration in a specific series of maturities.

-Maturities selected shall provide for stability and liquidity.

-REPORTING
+The District participates in the State’s Local Agency Investment Pool and the San Mateo County Investment Pool.
+Both pools are highly diversified and contain both actively managed investments as well as investments that are expected to be held to maturity.
+In addition, the Pools are required to comply with California Regulations.

+PORTFOLIO MANAGEMENT ACTIVITES

+Competitive Bidding

+Investments shall be purchased using a competitive bidding process from a pre-approved list of broker/dealers unless the investment transaction is for new issue securities.

+Reporting

-The Director of Finance shall submit to each member of the governing body a quarterly investment report in accordance with GCG § 53646(b).
+The Director of Administrative Services shall submit to each member of the governing body a quarterly investment report in accordance with GOV § 53646(b).
 The report shall include a complete description of the portfolio, the type of investments, the issuers, maturity dates, par values and the current market values of each component of the portfolio, including funds, investments, or programs managed by third party contractors.
-With respect to all securities held by the local agency, and under the management of outside party that is not also a local agency or the LAIF, the report must include a current market value as of the date of the report and the source of the valuation.
+With respect to all securities held by the local agency, and under the management of an outside party that is not also a local agency or the LAIF, the report must include a current market value as of the date of the report and the source of the valuation.